rubyonjets/jets/docs/_docs/rails-support.md

 Jets Mega Mode has been testing with and supports Rails 5 and above.

+## Database Support

+Currently only PostgreSQL with the pg gem is [supported]({% link _docs/database-support.md %}).
+You will have to configure your Rails app with a version of the pg gem that is supported by Jets.

 <a id="prev" class="btn btn-basic" href="{% link _docs/megamode.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/megamode-considerations.md %}">Next Step</a>
 <p class="keyboard-tip">Pro tip: Use the <- and -> arrow keys to move back and forward.</p>